carsonschildt/PatrolAssist/README.md

 ***PatrolAssist is designed to be user-friendly and easy to use.
 To get started, follow these steps:***

-- Download and Install: Download the PatrolAssist app from the App Store or TestFlight. **(This option is not available currently)**
+- Download and Install: Download the PatrolAssist app from the App Store. **(This option is not available currently)**

 - Create Account: Sign up for a PatrolAssist account using your email address.